A Honda VTX 1800C gets a custom fairing and a new stereo

 Ed (left) and Managing Editor Matt take a closer look at the Vector fairing

 When Ed started planning this project, he quickly decided that a Vector Batwing Fairing would be the ideal home for his new system.
 He talked to some folks at Vector, who agreed that this really was a great idea and agreed to provide the fairing.
-Ed was very impressed with the fairing he chose, and not just because he got an insane deal.
+Ed was very impressed with the fairing he chose, and very grateful to Vector for their partnership on this build.

 Designed for this Honda model and made from hand-laid fiberglass, the fairing is finished in gelcoat and looks pretty sharp out of the box.
 Ed plans to wrap his fairing, but for a lot of riders, the standard gelcoat look would be perfect.
 Installation was generally easy, with the expected filing and fitting, but very little excess drama.
 He also added a headlight extention kit from our friends at Glen’s VTX Garage.
 Ed spent about two days on the project, but that time did include photography and a few stops to deal with actual, y'know, work stuff.

 The Aquatic AV AQ-MP-5UBT-S is a tough, smart, all-weather digital media receiver that's ready for the road.
 This rugged receiver has a lot of cool features that are ideal for motorcycle applications like this one, including AM/FM radio, built-in Bluetooth® connectivity, and an internal device shelf that'll hold a smartphone or media player behind the removable water-resistant face.
 There’s even a USB port for charging Ed’s phone.
 A water-resistant faceplate cover comes in handy when Ed parks and stashes the removable faceplate in his jacket.